Repp Health Uses AWS to Track Medical Assets to Within 10 Centimeters

 Sachs says that this opportunity was created in large part by cloud computing.
 "Without the flexibility and scale available in the cloud, our offering would have been a non-starter.
 After comparing cloud vendors, we picked AWS based on the breadth and maturity of its services and the viability of a serverless, HIPAA-compliant architecture."

 Repp Health's location intelligence solutions use AWS IoT Core to connect tracking tags or in-room radar sensors to the cloud.
-The solutions use Amazon Kinesis Data Streams, Amazon Kinesis Data Analytics, and Amazon Kinesis Data Firehose to handle the ingestion, monitoring, and analysis of data stored in an Amazon Simple Storage Service (Amazon S3) data lake.
+The solutions use Amazon Kinesis Data Streams, Amazon Managed Service for Apache Flink, and Amazon Kinesis Data Firehose to handle the ingestion, monitoring, and analysis of data stored in an Amazon Simple Storage Service (Amazon S3) data lake.

 One of Repp Health's main differentiators is its Amazon CloudFront–hosted web interface, which uses real-time location information stored in Amazon DynamoDB to provide hospital staff with a live, blue-dot experience similar to that of popular mobile navigation apps.